Skip to the Content

 For 2023, the range of insurance premiums for each member type is provided in the table below.
 The composition of a Member’s practice will determine their risk profile and, by extension, where their individual premium falls within these ranges.

-Candidate Members of the Institute are those who have at least two years of post-secondary education from a college, CÉGEP or university and have completed the admission requirements of AIC.
+Candidate Members of the AIC are those who have at least two years of post-secondary education from a college, CÉGEP or university and have completed the admission requirements of the AIC.
 Candidate Members are professionals in the making, working under the supervision of Canada’s premier real estate valuation professionals.

 Designated Members of AIC hold either an AACI designation or CRA designation.
 AACI designations permit the member to perform both commercial and residential appraisals.
 CRA designations indicate that the member specializes in residential properties.